A simple spice rub and easy glaze meet protein- and omega 3-rich salmon in this effortless entree that’s worthy of the regular dinner rotation!

 In the book, they were boiling down hundreds of gallons of sap, just as my friends were doing the same in Landers.
 The sap is boiled in an “evaporator” which has a huge fire burning underneath and must be tended constantly.
 Amazingly, it takes about 45 gallons of sap to yield one gallon of syrup.
 The sugaring season occurs in the spring, when temperatures dip below freezing at night, and are above freezing during the day.
 Depending entirely on the weather, the season can start in February and last until April.

-1 teaspoon ground ancho chile powder (could substitute regular chile powder)
+- 1 teaspoon ground ancho chile powder (may substitute regular chile powder)

-Combine paprika, ancho chili powder, cumin, brown sugar, and salt.
+In a small bowl, combine the paprika, chili powder, cumin, brown sugar, and salt.
 Rub the spice mixture over the salmon.
-Place salmon on a baking sheet (see tip) and broil for 6 minutes or until not quite cooked through.
+Place the salmon on a baking sheet (see tip, below) and broil for 6 minutes or until not quite cooked through.
 Remove from the oven, baste with the maple syrup, and broil for 1 minute or until nicely glazed and barely cooked through.

 The salmon will continue cooking a bit once removed from oven, so be sure not to overcook.
 When in doubt, don’t hesitate to take a knife and cut just enough to peek inside.

 Prefer not to eat the skin?
-Line your baking sheet with foil–do not grease–and place the salmon fillets skin side down.
+Line your baking sheet with foil－but do not grease it－and place the salmon fillets skin side down.
 Once cooked, the skin will stick to the foil and you can gently slip your spatula between the skin and the flesh.
 This is an easy way to remove the skin and makes clean up a snap!
 If you’d like to keep the skin and the easy cleanup, simply line the baking sheet with foil and lightly grease or spray it.